”The world we have created is a product of our thinking; it cannot be changed without changing our thinking.”

 What to do about it: Whenever you want to learn anything it may be a good tip to disregard as much as possible of what you think you know.
 Keep your mind as open as you can.
 In my experience this makes it easier to pick things up and not disregard important stuff.

 Of course, the ego often wants to jump in to meddle and strengthen itself by making you think that you already know whatever you’re about to learn.
-Be a bit careful with trusting that somewhat arrogant inner voice.
+Be careful in trusting that somewhat arrogant inner voice.